halex5000/ld-articles/Astro LaunchDarkly/5 Things That Make Astro Unique for Building Web Apps.md

 While it is definitely still early days with Astro, it clearly brings a ton of innovations into the process of building web site and web applications.
 Plus, you can leverage LaunchDarkly without needing to manage some complex integration.

-You can find all of the LaunchDarkly integration examples listed above, plus the full source of the SDK wrappers discussed in [this GitHub repository](https://github.com/remotesynth/ld-astro).
+You can find all of the LaunchDarkly integration examples listed above, including the full source of the SDK wrappers discussed in [this GitHub repository](https://github.com/remotesynth/ld-astro).
 The sample project adds some LaunchDarkly flags into the basic blog example from [astro.new](https://astro.new).